USC Dornsife Microbial Greenhouse Gas Consumption Research Center founded

 Research shows sewers could be key to identifying, stopping COVID-19 outbreaks.
 Exciting updates on the research performed by our lab team on wastewater surveillance gets featured on the news, for more information follow the link here.

-Congratulations to Ali for publishing a review paper on the role of intracellular vs extracellular antibiotic resistance genes in the environment and winning the Research Advisor award!
+Congratulations to Ali for being the chosen recipient of the USC Viterbi Best Research Assistant Award and for his newest publication: a review paper on the role of intracellular vs extracellular antibiotic resistance genes in the environment

-Ali's paper "Membrane Fouling Inversely Impacts Intracellular and Extracellular Antibiotic Resistance Gene Abundances in the Effluent of an Anaerobic Membrane Bioreactor" got published in Environmental Science and Technology.
+Ali's paper "Membrane Fouling Inversely Impacts Intracellular and Extracellular Antibiotic Resistance Gene Abundances in the Effluent of an Anaerobic Membrane Bioreactor" has been published in Environmental Science and Technology.

 Big welcome to Connor Sauceda and Raven Althouse who joined our group as Ph.D. students this month!